unfoldingWord-dev/ts-android/README.md

 * **IDE**: [Android Studio]
 * **Emulator**: [Genymotion] (way better than the default android emulator)

+First you need to fork the repository!
+Go ahead and do so now.

-Before you can start developing you must install [Android Studio].
-15 is currently the standard minimum sdk verion so it is likely you will have it once [Android Studio] has been installed.
+Next before you can start developing you must install [Android Studio].
+15 is currently the standard minimum sdk version so it is likely you will have it once [Android Studio] has been installed.
 If not then you will need to download it following the instructions in [Adding SDK Packages].

 Next install [Genymotion] and build an emulator.
 There are a few different licenses available, just choose the free license.
 Once installed the interface is pretty straight forward so if you experience difficulty setting up an emulator please refer to their documentation.